f5devcentral/f5-agility-labs-waf/docs/class3/module2 - bot/lab1 - bot/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 #.
 Navigate to **Security > Bot Defense > Bot Defense Profiles > insecureApp1_botprofile > Bot Mitigation Settings**
 #.
-Under **Mitigation Settings** change Unknown Bots to **Rate Limit** with a setting of **1** TPS. **1** is a very agressive rate-limit and used for demo purposes in this lab.
+Under **Mitigation Settings** change Unknown Bots to **Rate Limit** with a setting of **1** TPS. **1** is a very aggressive rate-limit and used for demo purposes in this lab.
 You will need to set this to a value that makes sense for your environment to ensure the logs do not become overwhelming.
 #.
 Under **Mitigation Settings Exceptions** click **Add Exceptions** and search for **curl** and click **Add**.
 #.
 Change the Mitigation Setting to **None** and then **Save** the profile.